gaboth22/CEN3031---Class-Project/README.md

 # Some architectural insight

-The GameBoard (GameBoardImpl) is the lowest level, and all the rules are checekd there with some helper classes to delegate some of the responsibility.
+The GameBoard (GameBoardImpl) is the lowest level class (after TileMap and GamePieceMap), and all the rules are checked there with some helper classes to delegate some of the responsibility.

-Then Game holds an instance of the GameBoard, and holds and instance of Steve, which is our AI (not really though).
+Then Game holds an instance of the GameBoard, and holds an instance of Steve, which is our AI (not really though).
 Steve uses a class called ProfitablePlayGeneration which generates play.

 ProfitablePlayGeneration tries a sequence of plays, and returns the first play that is not null.

 ProfitablePlayGeneration strategy:

 For tiles:
-  1) We first try to nuke the other team, if they have reached any settlement to a size five or greater.
+  1) We first try to nuke the other team, if they have reached any settlement to a size four or greater.
      NukingTilePlacementPhaseMaker attempts to generate a tile placement that does this.

   2) If we can't readily nuke a tile, we setup a tile so that we can nuke on the next turn.